- Introduction

 Start by creating a new directory in ./src/schema

 for the entity.
-Inside this directory, create three files:
+Inside this directory, create an entity.ts

-: This file defines the attributes that will be exposed in the GraphQL API.resolver.ts
+file that defines the attributes that will be exposed in the GraphQL API and connects the GraphQL entity to the data provider entity.

 For example, let's create a Task